ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 ## Summary

 That's it folks!
-We have a model of a full text search engine - it boils down to splitting text into tokens, storing tokens in a sorted index with their document id and position, and fetching by prefix. \
+We have a model of a full text search engine - it boils down to splitting text into tokens, storing tokens in a sorted index with their document ids and position, and fetching by prefix. \
 We even saw that the predictions we made based on this model matched the behaviors and documentation of different implementations.

-I used this model _a lot_ back when I was working with big Elasticsearch clusters and needed to implement complex queries, custom mappings, and analyzers, and it helped me to better understand everything about the system and the things we observed when putting it under pressure.
+I used this model _a lot_ back when I was working with big Elasticsearch clusters and needed to implement complex queries, custom mappings, and analyzers, and it helped me to better understand everything about the system, the things we observed when putting it under pressure, and avoid running expensive experiments.

-Sometimes, to build an accurate enough model of a system, it can be enough to _do the reading_: the documentation, design documents, and technical articles might provide all the information you'll need, but it can be easy to get lost in the details, and a small amount of code can help you stay focused on the most important parts.
+Building an accurate model of a system can be sometimes be done purely by reading, but it can be easy to get lost in the details, and a small amount of code can help keep the focus on the most important parts.

 Are there any particularly useful mental models you have?
 Discuss on [r/rust](https://www.reddit.com/r/rust/), [lobsters](https://lobste.rs/)! 👋